marleyjaffe/HAOS-Utilities/Readme.md

 ### Enabling the Dashboard

 1. **Copy the dashboard YAML:**
-   - Place `apps/dashboards/zwave_entity_mapper.dash` into your AppDaemon `dashboards/` directory.
+   - Place `apps/dashboards/zwave_entity_mapper.dash` into `apps/dashboards/`.
-   - With standard Docker or config, this is usually `<config>/dashboards/` or `<conf>/dashboards/`.

 2. **Ensure the utility app (`zwave_entity_mapper.py`) is enabled and running in AppDaemon.**
    - All sensor and trigger states are handled automatically.
 3. **Access the dashboard UI:**
-   - Open `http://<your-appdaemon-host>:5050/zwave_entity_mapper` in your browser.
+   - Open `http://<your-home-assistant-host>:5050/zwave_entity_mapper` in your browser.
-   - Default AppDaemon dashboards are served at port `5050`.
+   - Dashboard port defaults to `5050`.
-   - If authentication or password is configured, you will need to log in with your AppDaemon dashboard user/pass.
+   - If authentication is configured, log in with your AppDaemon dashboard credentials.

 ### Dashboard Features